Annie Walke

 Annie Walke or Anne Fearon Walke (1877 in Banstead, Surrey – 1965 in Penzance) was an English artist.
 Anne Fearon grew up and was schooled in Banstead, Surrey.
 After completing her studies at the Chelsea School of Art and the London School of Art, she and her sister, Hilda Fearon, furthered their studies in Dresden, Germany.
 About the turn of the 20th century Miss Fearon settled in Cornwall, where she continued her studies and established a studio in the Cornish coastal village of Polruan.

-After she married Nicolo Bernard Walke in 1911, she soon moved with him to St Hilary, Cornwall. where her husband became the vicar in 1913.
+After she married Nicolo Bernard Walke in 1911, she moved with him to St Hilary, Cornwall. where her husband became the vicar in 1913.

 She was a member of the Newlyn School and other artists' organizations and created portraits and religious works for churches.
 Her work has been exhibited in England, Paris, America and South Africa.
 In the latter part of her life Walke was a published poet.